Nelielsa/Nelly-s-Twitch-Bot/README.md

      > channel:read:subscriptions
      > moderation:read
      > channel:read:redemptions
-     ps: if you're lazy just select all.
+     ps: if you're lazy just select all, this only allows the bot to read your twitch channel.
 - Copy access token into "Access Token" on the bot.
 - Copy ClientID into "ClientID" on the bot
 - Enter "Bot Username", access token and ClientID for the custom bot as well, if you don't have one use your own channel name.